A picture is worth a thousand words

 Pond construction

-These pictures, generously sent in by another homeowner, show him installing gray Rock-on-a-Roll in an existing pond.
+These pictures, generously sent in by another homeowner, show him installing Rock-on-a-Roll in an existing pond.

 Building a pond